nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 Personalized Name extension
 ===========================

-To support the Personalized Name extension, ensure that the :kconfig:option:`CONFIG_BT_FAST_PAIR_EXT_PN` Kconfig option is enabled in your project.
+To support the Personalized Name extension, ensure that the :kconfig:option:`CONFIG_BT_FAST_PAIR_PN` Kconfig option is enabled in your project.
 This extension is enabled by default.

 .. rst-class:: numbered-step